Jaret Reddick: People on Vacation

 In 2010, Reddick started a side project band, called People on Vacation, with Ryan Hamilton from the indie rock band Smile Smile.
 The duo have since released two songs online.
 The first, "Better Off Dead" was released in late 2010, and a second, "She Was the Only One" was released in early 2011.
 A video for "Better Off Dead" has also been released.
 The duo released their debut EP The Carry On EP on November 24, 2011, through Brando Records.

 Chuck E. Cheese

 In 2012, Chuck E. Cheese chose Reddick to be the new voice of their mascot, as part of a revamp for the character.
-He replaces Duncan Brannan in the role.
+He replaced Duncan Brannan in the role.

 Jaret Goes to the Movies

 In October 2015, Reddick started a podcast with family friend, Rich Coleman, called Jaret Goes to the Movies where they discuss a popular movie from their past each week.
 The show's cast has now been expanded to include Reddick's wife, Casey, Eric Dillow, Amy Pittsinger and Sean Timothy (producer).